zLaine/Portfolio/README.md

 # Portfolio
-Examples of code I've written for projects I've worked on.
+Examples of code I've written for projects I've worked on, as well as my current resume.